Electoral college: United States

-The electoral college is argued to be fundamental to American federalism.
+Proponents say, the electoral college is fundamental to American Federalism.
 It is based on the notion that it requires candidates for president to appeal to voters in all states, or a substantial portion of states, rather than only those with large population which might hold greater power in elections based on simple majority.
 Federalist No. 68, probably written by Alexander Hamilton, argued in favor of the electoral college by stating:

 Talents for low intrigue, and the little arts of popularity, may alone suffice to elevate a man to the first honors in a single state; but it will require other talents, and a different kind of merit, to establish him in the esteem and confidence of the whole Union, or of so considerable a portion of it as would be necessary to make him a successful candidate for the distinguished office of President of the United States.

 Another argument states that the Electoral College prevents a tyranny of the majority that would ignore the less densely populated heartland and rural states in favor of the mega-cities.

 Pakistan

-The President of Pakistan is indirectly elected by the Electoral College of Pakistan, consisting the members of Parliament of Pakistan and Provincial assemblies of Pakistan.
+The president of Pakistan is indirectly elected by the Electoral College of Pakistan, consisting of the members of Parliament of Pakistan and Provincial assemblies of Pakistan.

 India

-The President of India is indirectly elected by the Indian Electoral College consisting of the elected members of the Parliament of India and the legislative assemblies of the states and union territories.
+The president of India is indirectly elected by the Indian Electoral College consisting of the elected members of the Parliament of India and the legislative assemblies of the states and union territories.
+The vice president of India has a separate electoral college consisting of all members of both houses of the Parliament of India.

 Germany

-The German Bundesversammlung has no other purpose than to elect the Federal President of Germany.
-It is composed half by the members of the Bundestag and half by representatives delegated by the state parliaments.
+The German Bundesversammlung has no other purpose than to elect the federal president of Germany.
+It is composed equally by members of the Bundestag and by representatives delegated by the state parliaments.

 Italy

-The President of Italy is elected by an electoral college which comprises both chambers of the Italian Parliament meeting in joint session, combined with 58 special electors appointed by the regional councils of the 20 regions of Italy.
+The president of Italy is elected by an electoral college which comprises both chambers of the Italian Parliament meeting in joint session, combined with 58 special electors appointed by the regional councils of the 20 regions of Italy.

 Holy See

-The pope, who is head of the Catholic Church, the Holy See, and the Vatican City State, is elected by a papal conclave consisting of all cardinals under the age of 80.
+The Pope, who is head of the Catholic Church, the Holy See, and the Vatican City State, is elected by a papal conclave consisting of all cardinals under the age of 80.

 France

-While the President of France is directly elected, the Senate is indirectly elected by collèges électoraux in the French regions.
+While the president of France is directly elected, the Senate is indirectly elected by collèges électoraux in the French regions.
 They consist of 150,000 delegates, known as the grands électeurs, who are mainly appointed by municipal councillors.
+The municipal councillors themselves, as well as the regional and departmental councillors, serve ex officio as grands électeurs.

 Guernsey

-The States of Election has only one purpose, to elect a new Jurat to the Courts in Guernsey.
+The States of Election has only one purpose, to elect a new jurat to the Courts in Guernsey.

 Historic examples

-The following examples are of electoral colleges used by democracies or dictatorships that were replaced by other mechanisms of election like direct elections during periods of democratisation.
+The following examples of electoral colleges used by democracies or dictatorships were replaced by other mechanisms of election, such as direct elections during periods of democratisation.